uarslan-git/its/courses/Exam_Preparation_DM/task_folder/task_gmm_vs_kmeans/task.md

-# Gaussian Mixure Models and KMeans Clustering
+# Clustering

-Both the GMM and KMeans are clustering algorithms, which require a pre-defined number of clusters and iterative optimization process.
-While they are similar to some extent, there are differences between the two.
+Within the course, we discussed three types of clustering: K-Means, Gaussian Mixture Models (GMM), and agglomerative clustering.
+While the goal of all of them is to cluster the data, there are principal differences, too.

 Please choose the statements that are true on the right.